basicallydan/Onda/README.md

 gather information about where to download articles (HTML web pages)
 * The machine running ONDA has access to the web
 * The system running it is capable of multi-threading

+### Downloading articles

+Before analysing or clustering anything, first a load of articles must be downloaded.
+This appears to happen in `retrieval/source.py` whose `__main__` function will, if certain lines are uncommented, retrieve articles from all of the sources stored in the database.